LuxActive/pgwt/README.md

 ## 2. Installation
 Manual installation is required as of yet.

+1. Import the project as maven project (Eclipse)
-1. **maven install** - install the library into your locale maven repository.
+2. **maven install** - install the library into your locale maven repository.